MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 the same behavior during every execution.

 #### **Global Reasoning**
-When you have to think globally about the entire program (or a large portion of it) when deciding if the logic program is correct.
+When you have to think globally about the entire program (or a large portion of it) when deciding if the logic in the program is correct.
 Contrast with [Local Reasoning](#local-reasoning).

 #### **Happens Before**
 Defines a partial ordering of events across multiple [SIPs](#sip).
 An event `A` can be said to _happen-before_ another